mlflow/mlflow-torchserve/examples/MNIST/README.md

 CPU: `mlflow run . -P max_epochs=5`
 GPU: `mlflow run . -P max_epochs=5 -P gpus=2 -P accelerator=ddp`

-On the training completion, the MNIST model is stored as "model.pth" in current working directory.
+At the end of the training, MNIST model will be logged into mlflow as state dict and registers the mnist model into mlflow as `mnist_classifer`

 ## Starting torchserve